 Not to be limited to the classical realm, John was also featured on NBC’s The Sing-Off in 2010 as a tenor and music arranger in Street Corner Symphony, a professional, 6-man contemporary a cappella group.
 Street Corner Symphony was voted runner-up on the show by millions of American viewers, and John toured the United States, Canada, and Europe with them before stepping down in 2013 to return to school.
 During his time with the group he was humbled to perform with many popular singers including Alison Kraus, Neil Diamond, and Ben Folds.

 John is an acclaimed choral and contemporary a cappella clinician, arranger, and composer in addition to his performance work, frequently providing new works for the Compline Choir of St. John’s, Tallahassee.
 He also holds membership in numerous professional organizations including American Choral Directors Association (ACDA), the National Association of Teachers of Singing (NATS), Early Music America (EMA), the National Academy of Recording Arts and Sciences (NARAS), the A Cappella Education Association (AEA), and the Florida Music Educators Association (FMEA).

 John holds Bachelor of Arts degrees in Religion and Music (Voice Performance) from Huntingdon College in Montgomery AL and the Master of Music degree in Voice Performance from the University of Alabama in Tuscaloosa.
 He has studied voice with Dr. Susan Fleming and the late Dr. James W. Glass.
-He is the former Director of Bands at Marianna High School and the current Director of the Chipola Community Chorus.
-John is an Adjunct Instructor of Voice and Percussion at Chipola College in Marianna FL.
+He is formerly former Director of Bands at Marianna High School and the Director of the Chipola Community Chorus.
+John is currently an Adjunct Instructor of Voice and Percussion at Chipola College in Marianna FL.